 - Use of an ABS that will facilitate germplasm exchange and use

 - Establish the global platform for collaboration in coffee genetic resources conservation and use

 - Ensure the safety duplication of all conserved accessions

-- Greater complementarity of ex situ and in situ conservation of coffee genetic resources.
+- Increase the complementarity of ex situ and in situ conservation of coffee genetic resources.

-To support this effort, there is also a need to recognize the collective responsibility that governments, producers, processors, and consumer have for this key resource.
-The current coffee value chain globally has inequity in terms of allocation of value to production by farmers in producing countries versus value addition for processing and marketing in consuming countries.
-Sustainability of the global commodity chain will depend upon research and development built upon the coffee germplasm conserved for future use.
-This support will need to come from industry and consumers.
+To support this effort, there is also a need to recognize the collective responsibility that governments, producers, processors, and consumers have for this key resource.
+The current coffee value chain globally suffers from inequity in terms of the allocation of value to production by farmers in producing countries versus value addition for processing and marketing in consuming countries.
+The sustainability of the global value chain will depend upon research and development built upon the coffee germplasm conserved for future use.
+This support will need to come from the industry and consumers.

-If you want to get in touch with us about how you can help to save coffee, fill out the form below or contact Janet Muir at firstname.lastname@example.org.
+Get in touch with us about how you can help to save coffee.